raedrahman43/raedrahman43/README.md

 ⚡ More about me!
 - Me and my team of 4 came 1st Place For Best Use Of - Mongodb atlas @RhythmHacks
 - 1st Place in Waterloo EV Challenge - 24 Volt Race - Team Win For LHSS
 - I am also huge sports person, with deep involvements in sports such as soccer, basketball, badminton, weightlifting and many more!

+🚀 Every project serves as a valuable opportunity for learning and growth.
+I eagerly embrace challenges that expand my skills, consistently seeking ways to push the limits of what I can accomplish.

 <!---
 raedrahman43/raedrahman43 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.